 Numerous sampling designs are possible for trend analysis, including paired, unpaired, and rotating panel designs.
 To provide an initial cost estimate, it is assumed that initially selected sampling units will be revisited and re-measured at 5-year intervals to determine trends in RSHC (measured as the length and characteristics of connected roads in the network) over time.

-SStatistical tests (e.g., paired sample t-tests) will be used to detect trends between sampling events.
+Trends between sampling events will be detected for each strata with statistical tests (e.g., paired sample t-tests) will be used to detect trends between sampling events, relying on the same sample units as used for the baseline.

 Reporting